Veteran Singapore singer Ling Xiao dies, aged 75

 Follow topic:

-SINGAPORE – Local singer Ling Xiao, known from Singapore’s 1970s music scene, died at the age of 75 on Dec 13, said Chinese-language daily Lianhe Zaobao.
+SINGAPORE – Local singer Ling Xiao, a familiar name in Singapore’s 1970s music scene, died at the age of 75 on Dec 13, Chinese-language daily Lianhe Zaobao reported.

-The singer, whose real name is Tan Choon Huat, became partially paralysed in 2022 after suffering a stroke, and eventually faded from the entertainment industry and public eye.
+The singer, whose real name is Tan Choon Huat, became partially paralysed in 2022 after suffering a stroke, and eventually faded from the entertainment industry as well as out of the public eye.

-Prior to this, he had been dealing with a range of diseases, including hypertension, high cholesterol, and diabetes, Zaobao reported.
+Prior to this, he dealt with a range of diseases, including hypertension, high cholesterol and diabetes, Zaobao reported.

 According to his obituary, his funeral will take place on Dec 17.

+The evergreen crooner later turned lead actor in the 1998 Channel 8 drama serial Facing The Music – a breakthrough that ended a career slump that saw him singing in small bars along Bencoolen Street and Middle Road, according to previous reports in The Straits Times.

-He later rose to become a long-term mentor on Mediacorp’s Golden Age Talentime programme for several years.
+He later went on to star in Kampong Ties (2011) and The Quarters (2012), and served as a long-term mentor on Mediacorp’s Golden Age Talentime programme for several years.

-The veteran marked his 50-year milestone in the entertainment industry with a concert at Resorts World Theatre in 2017, performing 38 tracks drawn from more than 100 Mandarin albums.
+The veteran marked his 50-year milestone in the entertainment industry with a concert at Resorts World Theatre in 2017, performing 38 songs from more than 100 Mandarin albums.

-A year later, at the same venue, he joined the star-studded cast of Mandarin musical TARU, which also featured Singaporean singer and actor Huang Jinglun and Malaysian Mandopop star Freya Lim.
+A year later, at the same venue, he joined the star-studded cast of the Mandarin musical Taru, which also featured Singaporean singer and actor Huang Jinglun and Malaysian Mandopop star Freya Lim.